ionionascu/llm-to-assembly/README.md

 # Calculator Application

+Note: This repository accompanies the Medium article ["The Return of Assembly — When LLMs No Longer Need High-Level Languages"](https://medium.com/@ionionascu/the-return-of-assembly-when-llms-no-longer-need-high-level-languages-79bc43c0822c)

 **An experimental project by Ion Ionascu**

 A complete calculator application written in ARM64 assembly language for macOS, specifically targeting the Apple M4 Max processor.
 This project demonstrates low-level systems programming concepts while providing a functional command-line calculator that prompts users to enter two numbers on separate lines and displays their sum.